 - Do you feel unable to control how much or how often you drink/use drugs?

 If you can identify with one or more of these statements, it may be time to talk to a doctor about your substance use.
-There’s no shame in having an addiction or seeking help for an alcohol use disorder or drug abuse.
+There’s no shame in having an addiction or seeking help for drinking or drug abuse.
 Seeking treatment for substance abuse can be life-saving, and a future free from addiction is possible.

 Treatment Programs For Substance Abuse And Addiction